Leaves of Absence

 What is FMLA?
 Learn more about this Federal law that provides job protection for eligible employees on leave.

-If you've worked for Heritage at least 12 months and a minimum of 1,250 hours in the year preceding your leave date, the Family and Medical Leave Act (FMLA) provides you with up to 12 weeks of unpaid, job-protected leave per year (rolling 12-month calendar).
+If you've worked for Arcwood at least 12 months and a minimum of 1,250 hours in the year preceding your leave date, the Family and Medical Leave Act (FMLA) may provide you with up to 12 weeks of unpaid, job-protected leave per rolling 12 month calendar year.
 Learn more about your rights and covered leave reasons.

 parental & Family Leave